spacemeshos/POET-OLD/readme.md

     - RoundId (counter)
     - Service public key
     - Round start timestamp
-    - Round status: running, complete
+    - Round status: running / failed / complete
     - Spacmesh blockmesh {id, hash, timestamp} - when applicable (roundId > 0)
     - Round complete timestamp (n/a for running rounds)
     - Round Manifest:
         - Ordered list of client submitted statements
         - Signature on the list
         - Ordered list hash - this is used as the x in PoSWHx()
-    - Proof - a non-interactive proof for a completed round.
+    - proof - a non-interactive proof for a completed round.
+    - Signature: service public id signature on the proof

 - `SubmitStatement(data)`
-    - data: binary data - raw bytes
+    - data: binary data
     Response:
         - ok / error